-CHEM 1151 Survey of Chemistry I 3 class hours, 3 laboratory hours
+CHEM 1151 Survey of Chemistry I

 First course in a two-semester sequence covering elementary principles of general, organic, and biochemistry for Allied Health and non-science majors.
 Topics to be covered include elements and compounds, chemical equations, organic nomenclature, and molecular structure.
 Laboratory exercises supplement the lecture material.